- Payday loans from $1,000 to $1,400 with an interest rate of 39.95% p.a

 Are you eligible for a loan?

 These loans have flexible lending criteria when it comes to your financial circumstances.
-Typically, you will need to be over the age of 18 and able to demonstrate a regular income.
-You are also required to list the other assets and debt you have, and some lenders may need you to be employed, although you may be considered for a loan if you receive Work and Income payments.
+Typically, you need to be over the age of 18, a New Zealand citizen or permanent resident and be able to demonstrate a regular income.
+You are also required to list the other assets and the debt you have.
+Some lenders may need you to be employed, although depending on the provider you may be considered for a loan if you receive Work and Income payments.

 Unsecured, bad credit lenders look more at your current financial situation rather than defaults or negative listings on your credit history.